Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

-\textbf{Inefficiencies in llama.cpp} While llama.cpp introduces a layer-wise offloading mechanism, its workload distribution is inefficient for small devices, especially on modern unified memory platforms.
-Although it allows computation to be split between the CPU and GPU, GPU execution still relies on CPU-controlled data transfers via buffers, increasing memory overhead during inference.
-Figure~\ref{fig:llamacppoffloading} in the Appendix illustrates this offloading workflow.
+\textbf{Inefficiencies in llama.cpp} While llama.cpp provides layer-wise offloading, its workload distribution is inefficient on small devices, particularly under unified memory.
+Although computation can be split between the CPU and GPU, GPU execution still depends on CPU-managed data transfers, increasing memory overhead during inference.
+Figure~\ref{fig:llamacppoffloading} in the Appendix illustrates this workflow, with further discussion in Section~\ref{ssec: llamacpp}.
 When a GPU is available, tensors can be assigned the \texttt{GGML_BACKEND_GPU} flag, allowing \texttt{ggml_compute_forward()} to offload computations to the GPU.
 This involves transferring key tensors from CPU memory, while the CPU must continuously write to buffers and maintain separate memory allocation, leading to additional overhead.
 This type of framework enables LLM deployment on edge devices but follows server-side designs with separate CPU and GPU memory.
 In contrast, modern edge devices use unified memory, where CPUs, GPUs, and NPUs share the same DRAM.